10 posts were split to a new topic: Is Evolution a Great White Whale?

 George, you have the uncanny ability to make simple things unnecessarily difficult.

 The pool shot analogy deliberately calls to mind the necessaritarian nature of a pure Laplacean physics.
 Ideally, a ball struck with force X and imparted a backspin (or top spin) Y, when striking another ball at angle Z, will force the other ball to move, inexorably, along a certain path, with a certain speed, and a certain derived spin.
 (Of course we always abstract from the imperfection of matter in such analogies, assuming perfect shape and material consistency of the balls, a perfectly co-operative cloth, a perfectly shaped cue tip, etc., even though we know that life isn’t so perfect – but that’s permissible because the point of an analogy is to get a rough idea across.)
 The mechanistic image of pool balls bouncing around a table and dropping in exactly the intended pockets is meant to suggest the general notion of an initial force applied to an initial setup would yield perfectly predictable results.
-The whole point of using the metaphor is to give an evolutionary scenario in which God is involved at the beginning, but need be involved afterwards, provided all natural laws remain the same.
+The whole point of using the metaphor is to give an evolutionary scenario in which God is involved at the beginning, but need not be involved afterwards, provided all natural laws remain the same.

 Does Behe himself personally think that God was so detached from evolution as this?
 I would guess, probably not.
 But the image he chose does suggest that detachment, and I think deliberately so.
 I think he is trying to give a logically possible way of thinking about God’s involvement in evolution that would involve no “miracles” or “interventions”.